- Midnight Run: 120+ F-bombs in a two hour movie.

 Jack Walsh: If I hear any more shit outta you, I'm gonna bust your fuckin' head, put you back in that fuckin' hole, I'm gonna stick your head in the fuckin' toilet bowl, and I'm gonna make it stay there!

-- In second film of The Hunger Games, District 7 Victor Johanna Mason delivers an epic (and censored) one on live-television when she's forced into the Third Quarter Quell.
+- In The Hunger Games: Catching Fire, District 7 Victor Johanna Mason delivers an epic (and censored) one on live-television when she's forced into the Third Quarter Quell.
 And interviewer Caesar Flickerman doesn't even know how to respond to it.

 Johanna: The deal was that if I win the Hunger Games, I get to live the rest of my life in peace, but now you want to kill me again.
 Well, you know what? [beep] THAT!
 AND [beep] ANYONE THAT HAD ANYTHING TO DO WITH IT!